phyzhenli/AM/README.md

-# Adaptable Approximate Multiplier Design Based on Input Distribution and Polarity
+# Adaptable Approximate Multiplier Design Driven by Input Distribution and Polarity